ldyke28/heliocode/README.md

 s2 rp - mu = sin^2(2pi/11yrs * t)

 p5s2 rp - mu = .5 + sin^2(2pi/11yrs * t)

+To calculate the radiation pressure at a specific point in time, using time in seconds:

+s2 rp: mu = sin^2(2*pi*t/(3.47e8))

+p5s2 rp: mu = .5 + sin^2(2*pi*t/(3.47e8))

+Some important times for testing and their implications:

+5.8e9 s - sine squared term ~= 1

+6.125e9 s - sine squared term increasing past .5 (for the p5s2 radiation pressure, this indicates a switch to a repulsive force)

+6.029e9 s - sine squared term decreasing below .5 (for the p5s2 radiation pressure, this indicates a switch to an attractive force)

+6.246e9 s - sine squared term is 0 (the time dependent forces will be as attractive as possible)

+I chose to work with times around 6e9 seconds because that was the characteristic time scale for orbits to reach the area of interest around the sun when starting at t = 0 at the plane x = 1000 au.
+Since the sine term oscillates regularly and there isn’t any damping included in the model yet, any other time would work just as well - the choice of times around this regime was arbitrary.

 # Tracking process